-Significant potential exists to generate additional employment in the city centre area with the redevelopment of the Diageo lands at St. James' Gate.
-Furthermore, the development of the National Children's Hospital at St. James is also a significant investment for the inner city and opportunities for a health cluster aligned with the children's hospital and the future proposed National Maternity Hospital will be fully exploited.
+Significant potential exists to generate additional employment in the city centre area with the redevelopment of the Diageo lands at St. James's Gate.
+Furthermore, the development of the National Children's Hospital at St. James's Healthcare Campus is also a significant investment for the inner city and opportunities for a health cluster aligned with the children's hospital and the future proposed National Maternity Hospital will be fully exploited.